 Do we attract national sponsors?

-Every race is different
+Every event is different!

-What happens after a race?
+What happens after an event?